A couple talking to a realtor possibly deciding on the final deal.

 How Long Does Closing Day Take?

-Keep in mind that closing can easily go over its allotted time if you aren’t prepared before you go.
-Show up to closing with valid personal identification, such as a passport or driver’s license, a copy of your Closing Disclosure and a certified cashier’s check to cover closing costs.
+Keep in mind that closing can easily go over its allotted time if you aren’t prepared with everything you should bring to closing.
+Show up with valid personal identification, such as a passport or driver’s license, a copy of your Closing Disclosure and a certified cashier’s check to cover closing costs.

 Here are a few tasks you’ll complete on closing day: